Customizing the player

 instance.
 Use FPPlayerControlConfigBuilder

 to build your config.
-The sample below creates a config that enables the mute button:
+The sample below creates a configuration that enables the mute button:

 let config = FPPlayerControlConfigBuilder()